siddharthk6-tech/Wren-DevOps_Task/README.md

 ---

 ## How to Use
-Each folder includes its own README file explaining setup, usage.
-Each task includes outputs/screenshots to demonstrate functionality.
+Each task includes its own README file explaining setup, usage **outputs/screenshots proof** to demonstrate functionality.